phnx47/dapper-repositories/docs/index.md

 The original idea was taken from [Yoinbol](https://github.com/Yoinbol/MicroOrm.Pocos.SqlGenerator).

-All tests with MSSQL, PostgreSQL and MySQL has passed, SQLite still not tested.
+All tests with MSSQL, PostgreSQL and MySQL has passed, SQLite tests are being developed.

 ## Installation